Ah, the Internet. How it has made our world infinitely smaller and our memory banks similarly unnecessary.

 Other Sources of WiFi

-Nearly every town with a population of 3,000 or more has a coffee shop.
+Nearly every town with a population of a few thousand or more has a coffee shop.
 This gives you an opportunity to get out and see the world, while connecting to the web, that sitting in your particular RV lot can never provide.

 In the end, what better advice is there than real life usage?
 Here’s our specific setup: